cyberomin/cyberomin.github.io/_posts/2015-11-22-devfestse.markdown

 It is awesome to watch the amazing things coming out of this city.
 My talk lasted for about 40min.
 I introduced the participants to git, GitHub and the whole concept of distributed version control system.
 We talked about simple everyday commands like git add ., git commit and how to use a cloud git server like GitHub.

 A participant asked how non-software engineers can use git and GitHub.
-I took the opportunity to brush through the concept of Git Large Filesystem.
+I took the opportunity to brush through the concept of [Git Large File Storage](https://git-lfs.github.com/).

 All I can say that tech and the startup culture is catching up really fast.
 We just need to fan the flames a little more.